2bonahill/znn_sdk_rust/AZ.md

 This phase is not a separated one, because for all the features unit tests will be written in parallel.
 The goal will be to have a near 100% test coverage for the unit tests.
 On top of that, integration tests will ensure that end-to-end processes work as specified.

-Unit tests will be an integral part, especially for the strongly typed JSON parsing and error handling.

 From experience, testing will be estimated roughly a +25% of the implementation effort.

 > **Total phase 5: +25% of development effort**